Bylaws of the Las Vegas Democratic Socialists of America

 4.2.
 Elections and Terms

 The members of the Steering Committee will be elected by delegates at the local convention each year.
-All Steering Committee members will be elected at-large.
-Elections will be conducted by the mandates set out in Article 12 of these bylaws unless otherwise specified.
+Delegates will elect candidates for the following nine positions: two

 A special election by the general body will be held to replace a Steering Committee member who resigns or is removed more than two months prior to a local convention or more than 30 days after a local convention or special election.
 If a vacancy arises less than 30 days after a local convention or special election, the next runner-up in that election will be offered the position.
 If they decline the position, a special election will be held.